 But other than those two exceptions, the down-payment for FHA loans have the lowest requirement around.
 If you have a credit score of 580 or higher, you may qualify for just a 3.5% down payment.
 How many people can’t afford a 3.5% down payment?
 On a $200,000 loan, that is only $7500.
 If you cannot afford that, we would argue you probably shouldn’t buy a home anyway.

-The low down-payment on FHA loan programs remains one of the most attractive features for new home buyers.
-The 3.5% down-payment required is very reasonable for the average borrower in 2020.
+The low down-payment on FHA programs remains one of the most attractive features for new home buyers.
+The 3.5% down-payment required is very reasonable for the average borrower in 2023.

 With an FHA loan and a 580+ FICO score, you could put down as little as 3.5% down to buy your home.
 You would be very hard pressed to put down less money on a home today.
 Only VA and USDA mortgages offer $0 down-financing today, but not everyone will qualify for those types of government-backed loans.
 With limited credit and no mortgage payment history, applying for a FHA mortgage is a safer bet.

-In 2020 rates on FHA loans continue to hover in the low 4% range.
+In 2023 rates on FHA loans continue to hover in the low 7% range.
 Even though the Federal Reserve hiked its key interest rates three times in the last year or so, mortgage rates have not gone up a great deal.
-Yes, the rates rose in early 2020, but President Trump’s economic plans are beginning to show progress.
+Yes, the rates rose in early 2023.
 If Obamacare remains unstable then this could be a positive sign for interest rate trends.
 These facts have introduced some economic uncertainty in the markets.
 On the plus side, it has kept the lid on mortgage rates.
 The current-FHA rates are incredibly low.
 They are in fact usually lower than conventional loan rates.

 The reason you can do this with bad credit is FHA loans are guaranteed by the US government.
 Default on your mortgage, and the government pays off the lender.
 It is to the mortgage company’s benefit to offer more flexible credit terms to bad credit borrowers in this situation.